cheoljun95/deprecated.cheoljun95.github.io/_portfolio/portfolio-u.md

 <img src='/images/HBA_modeling.png' align='middle' width='1000' height='800'>

 This project was conducted as the final project for 2020 Spring Seminar in Experimental Psychology: Computational Modeling at Seoul National University.
-There are details at the link below.
+There are details at the <a href="https://cheoljun95.github.io/files/computational_modelig_final.pdf">link</a>.